-How to make chocolate tarts with this easy and delicious recipe made with a sandy sweet shortcrust pastry and filled with a rich chocolate ganache filling and don't forget to decorate them with whipped cream and chocolate shavings.
+Learn the art of crafting irresistible mini chocolate tarts with this easy recipe made with a buttery, sweet shortcrust filled with a rich dark chocolate ganache, topped with creamy whipped cream and decadent chocolate shavings.

-- Chocolate: Use semi-sweet chocolate or bittersweet chocolate, you can replace it with milk chocolate but then multiply the amount by 0.8 to have the right amount of heavy cream to add.
+- Chocolate: Use good quality chocolate like semi-sweet chocolate chips or bittersweet chocolate bars, you can replace it with milk chocolate but then multiply the amount by 0.8 to have the right amount of heavy cream to add.

 - Heavy cream: Use only full-fat heavy cream with at least 30% fat.